nykabhishek/nykabhishek-academic-kickstart/content/authors/admin/_index.md

  I have been part of the Autonomous Systems Laboratory at Texas A&M University, working with Dr. Sivakumar Rathinam since Fall 2017.
 I have extensive hands-on experience implementing robotic perception, computer vision, sensor fusion, SLAM, and developing heuristics and learning-based algorithms for motion planning of indoor and outdoor autonomous vehicles.

-  I am an experienced industry professional and have worked in the automotive industry for three years as a Design Engineer at the R&D of TVS Motor Company, India, where I was responsible for the powertrain design and development.
+  I am an experienced industry professional and have worked in the automotive industry for three years as a Design Engineer at the R&D of TVS Motor Company, India, where I was responsible for powertrain design and development.

   I enjoy playing tennis, running, soccer, cooking, and traveling.